wp-plugins/wp-google-suggest/readme.txt

 Tested up to: 3.1.2
 Stable tag: 1.0

-Provides title suggestions while typing a search query, using the Google Suggest API.
+Provides suggestions while typing a search query, using the Google Suggest API.

 == Description ==